-Making roasted potatoes on the grill magically means you can indulge your craving for roasted potatoes during sweltering summer without heating up the entire kitchen.
+Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen.
 You're welcome.

 Chimichurri-induced happiness can be yours with this foolproof, fuss-free, Argentine-approved answer to what's for dinner.

-Does it get any better than grilled corn slathered with lime mayo, cheese, cilantro, and hot sauce?
+Does it get any better (or more like you're vacationing south of the border) than grilled corn slathered with lime mayo, cheese, cilantro, and hot sauce?
 Nah.

 Imagine how guests will size up your grilling prowess after you slap this baby on the table.